supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 # Functional Dependency (FD)
 > [!lecture] Lecture-5A
 - Functional dependencies are defined for schema as this is one of the [[Constraints in Relational Model#Integrity Constraint (IC)|Integrity constraints]].
+- FD's hold only when every legal instance of the schema is satisfied.
 - An attribute can be functionally dependent on another attribute.

 > [!convention]